cardboard-iguana/cardboard-iguana.com/log/2022-07-15-offsec-live-pen-200.md

 author:: Nathan Acks
 date:: 2022-07-15

-Today we’ll be focusing on *passive* information gathering (which should really be the *first* thing you do).
+Today we'll be focusing on *passive* information gathering (which should really be the *first* thing you do).

-The big conceptual difference between “active” and “passive” information gathering is whether your activity “looks normal” to the defenders.
-So, browsing a website is passive (though it’s not *strictly* so), as is using third-party tools that would *not* alert the defenders (so Shodan, Google, and Netcraft are passive, but online port scanners are not).
+The big conceptual difference between "active" and "passive" information gathering is whether your activity "looks normal" to the defenders.
+So, browsing a website is passive (though it's not *strictly* so), as is using third-party tools that would *not* alert the defenders (so Shodan, Google, and Netcraft are passive, but online port scanners are not).

 ## Whois